DanBrennan33/GL-Project/README.txt

 18. Node.js command prompt call "npm start" to begin on localhost:3000
 19. Create new file "index.html" within project root directory
 20. Add what is necessary to index.html
+21. Make sure to include the livereload script to index.html

+To externally add:
+1. Clone project (Look up how to clone project if needed)
+2. Call "npm install" within cloned directory
+3. Call "npm start"